18 Nouns that Describe People’s Character

 Homemaker

-Some people prefer to stay at home and raise children instead of building a career; they are called homemakers.
+Some people prefer to stay at home and raise children instead of pursuing a career; they are often referred to as homemakers.

-- Martha was a homemaker raising her three children, whereas her husband was working.
+- Martha was a homemaker, raising her three children, while her husband worked.

 Hypocrite

-A person is considered a hypocrite when they claim to have certain moral standards and beliefs but behave opposite of them.
+A person is considered a hypocrite when they claim to have specific moral standards and beliefs but act in a manner that contradicts these standards.

-- Hypocrites usually present themselves as people with high moral standards they don’t respect in practice.
+- Hypocrites usually present themselves as people with high moral standards, but they don’t respect them in practice.

 - Mike is such a hypocrite.
 He is always complaining about people being late and he hasn’t been on time once this month.